ellie-the-texan/freeframe-portraits/README.md

 # freeframe-portraits
 This is a website for artists to post their work for review and critique in the efforts to improve their artistic skill.
+# This is my second personal project using Git